biolink/biolink-model/docs/index.md

     * [increases uptake of](increases_uptake_of.md) - holds between two molecular entities where the action or effect of one increases the rate of uptake of the other into of a cell, gland, or organ
  * [ameliorates](ameliorates.md) - A relationship between an entity (e.g. a genotype, genetic variation, chemical, or environmental exposure) and a condition (a phenotype or disease), where the presence of the entity reduces or eliminates some or all aspects of the condition.
     * [treats](treats.md) - holds between a therapeutic procedure or chemical substance and a disease or phenotypic feature that it is used to treat
+       * [approved to treat](approved_to_treat.md) - holds between a therapeutic procedure or chemical substance and a disease or phenotypic feature for which it is approved for treatment to some level of clinical trial.
+Note that in terms of REPODB narrow mappings, terms containing 'suspended', 'terminated' or 'withdrawn' should be mapped onto associations using this term for which 'negated: true' is asserted.
+ * [approved for treatment by](approved_for_treatment_by.md) - holds between a disease or phenotypic feature and a therapeutic process or chemical substance that is approved for treatment of the condition (or not, if negated) to some level of clinical trial
+ * [approved to treat](approved_to_treat.md) - holds between a therapeutic procedure or chemical substance and a disease or phenotypic feature for which it is approved for treatment to some level of clinical trial.
+Note that in terms of REPODB narrow mappings, terms containing 'suspended', 'terminated' or 'withdrawn' should be mapped onto associations using this term for which 'negated: true' is asserted.
  * [author](author.md) - an instance of one (co-)creator primarily responsible for a written work
  * [biomarker for](biomarker_for.md) - holds between a measurable molecular entity and a disease or phenotypic feature, where the entity is used as an indicator of the presence or state of the disease or feature.
  * [capable of](capable_of.md) - holds between a physical entity and process or function, where the continuant alone has the ability to carry out the process or function.